bryanpaget/welcome-message/README.md

 In order to access the AAW services, you will need to:

 1. Login to [Kubeflow](https://kubeflow.aaw.cloud.statcan.ca/) with your StatCan guest cloud account.
 You will be prompted to authenticate the account.
-2. Select Notebook Servers
+2. Select Notebook Servers.
-3. Click "+ New Server" button
+3. Click the "➕ New Server" button.

 ### Services and Tools Offered

 AAW is a flexible platform for data analysis and machine learning, featuring:

   - Languages: Python, R, Julia
-  - Development environments: VS Code, R Studio, Jupyter Notebooks
+  - ⌨ Development environments: VS Code, R Studio, Jupyter Notebooks
-  - Linux virtual desktop, for additional tools (OpenM++, QGIS etc...)
+  - 🖥️🐧 Linux virtual desktop, for additional tools (OpenM++, QGIS etc...)

 If you would like an Onboarding/Quick Demo session or require any help or have any questions, please do not hesitate to reach out through our [Slack Support Channel](https://statcan-aaw.slack.com).